SajedurRahmanFiad/PyDataman/README.md

 # Variable in Folder
-</br> Save your variables outside your code so that when you restart your code, you don't lose them.
+</br> Save your variables outside your code so that whenever you restart your code, you won't lose them.
 Here's how to do it - </br></br>
-Simply import the module and create an object of the class <code> LocalVariable()</code>.
+Simply import the module.
 Call the <code> save(var_name, value)</code> method with the name and the value of a variable as argument to store your data locally and call <code> read(var_name)</code> to read the value.
 The value will already be in your desired data type, no need to covert again.</br>

 Also, call <code> exists()</code> method with name of a variable as argument to check if the variable exists. </br> <b><i>Note: It will return True or False.</i></b>
 </br></br></br></br>